- Publications and resources

 On this page

-If you fly a drone, or remotely piloted aircraft (RPA), for business or use one as part of your job, you must register it by 28 January 2021.
+If you fly a drone, or remotely piloted aircraft (RPA), for business or use one as part of your job, you must register it before you fly.

 This applies to all drones that you fly to provide any type of service – no matter how much it weighs.
 This may include activities such as: